midtown-ai/mkdocs-projects/docs/python/list.md

 ### map : Operation on every element of a list

+ * map() is used to execute a function on all the element of a list
+ * map() can also be used to work on multiple lists at once (list zip())
- . <!> map can be done with a list comprehension as seen below!
+ * if map() is using only one list as input, it can be done with a list comprehension!
+ * :warning: the output of map(...) is a map and not a list!

 ```
 l = list(range(9))                  # Python3: Turn the iterator-like range into a list